technicalanxiety/technicalanxiety.github.io/_posts/2025-11-24-psychological-safety.md

 - I stopped fearing mistakes and started embracing them as fuel for innovation.
 - I watched collaboration replace compliance.

 Before, I killed ideas before they left my notebook.
-Today, my team ships prototypes in days because mistakes are not career-ending.
+Today, my team understands mistakes are not career-ending but key to innovation.
 That is the power of safety.

 ---